Employment tribunal hearings

-If you don't have a representative, the Chairperson will ask if you've got any questions you'd like to ask the witnesses.
+If you don't have a representative, the judge will ask if you've got any questions you'd like to ask the witnesses.
 This is a good chance to ask them about anything that seems unclear or where there are differences in the evidence.
 These could be either between what the witnesses are saying, or what the witnesses and the documents are saying.

 It's important to question anything the witness has said that you don't agree with.
 If there are differences in the evidence, it's often a good idea to get one witness to confirm very clearly that what they have said is true.
 Then ask them to look at the evidence which is different, and ask them to comment on it.
 If what they are saying is definitely true, then the evidence in the document or the other witnesses statement must be false.

 The point of asking these questions is to show the tribunal more evidence to back-up your case.
 You don't have to get the witness to admit they're wrong.

 You might feel angry towards your employer, but take care not to be rude or aggressive, either towards your employer or to any of their witnesses as you might damage your case.